osaroo3/django_restaurant_ci_project4/README.md

 - Contact page
 - Comment page for customers comment about the services provided by africana.
 - After been served by africana, the modify and delete buttons on the users bookings should not be visible any longer.
+- The modify and delete button becomes inactive once services have been provided by africana.

 ## Technologies Used